wilsonusman/datablender/README.md

-# datablender
+# Data Blender
-Data Blender make it easy to combine many Excel files into a single file
+Data Blender makes it easy to combine many Excel files into a single file